Title IX/Sexual Harassment

 • The age of the Complainant.

-If, after considering these factors, the College determines that an investigation is required, the Title IX Coordinator will sign a complaint or formal complaint, as appropriate, and the College will inform the Complainant and/or Reporting Individual and take immediate action necessary to protect and assist the Complainant and/or Reporting Individual.
-The College will take all reasonable steps to investigate and respond to the complaint while maintaining the Complainant's privacy to the greatest extent possible.
+If, after considering these factors, the University determines that an investigation is required, the Title IX Coordinator will sign a complaint or formal complaint, as appropriate, and the University will inform the Complainant and/or Reporting Individual and take immediate action necessary to protect and assist the Complainant and/or Reporting Individual.
+The University will take all reasonable steps to investigate and respond to the complaint while maintaining the Complainant's privacy to the greatest extent possible.

 A Complainant is entitled to supportive measures regardless of whether the Grievance Process, including an investigation, is pursued; however, no disciplinary sanctions or other actions that are not supportive measures may be imposed on a Respondent prior to a finding of responsibility.